devopology/tools/README.md

 1. Setup a Java 1.8 JDK
 2. Setup Maven
-3. Clone the GIT respository
+3. Clone the GIT repository
 4. Build the code using "mvn install"

 # Using